-An Australian defamation ruling will probably affect how Australians’ tweets from here on out.
+An Australian defamation ruling will probably affect how Australians’ tweet from here on out.

-In this post, we’ll review the case, and then examine the likelihood of a U.S. court delivering the same verdict.
-If you’ve landed on this page in search of an international online defamation lawyer, click here.
+In this post we’ll review the case, and then examine the likelihood of a U.S. court delivering the same verdict.

 The Tweets That Launched an Australian Defamation Lawsuit

-In May of last year, Fairfax Media (an Aussie media outlet) ran a story about Australian Treasurer Joe Hockey’s alleged complicity with, what sounds like, a modern-day political simony scheme.
+Last May, Fairfax Media (an Aussie outlet) ran a story about Australian Treasurer Joe Hockey’s alleged complicity with, what sounds like, a modern-day political simony scheme.
 According to Fairfax Media, a Sydney business group supposedly bestowed inappropriate “access” on Hockey, presumably in exchange for political favors.

 As part of efforts to promote the story, Fairfax released two tweets.
 One said, “Treasurer Hockey for sale,” followed by a link; the second tweet, which also included a micro-summary of the story, read, “Treasurer for Sale: Joe Hockey offers privileged access.”

 In response, Hockey filed an online defamation lawsuit.

 Both sides presented their arguments, and Justice Richard White ruled: